 \section{Acknowledgments}

-I would like to thank Karl F. Warnick and Tobia Carozzi for having read earlier versions of the manuscript and provided useful comments.
+I would like to thank Karl F. Warnick and Tobia Carozzi for having read earlier versions of the manuscript and provided useful comments, {as well as the anonymous reviewers for their constructive reviews}.
 I also thank Maria Kovaleva for having provided the MWA tile simulated EEPs.
 I acknowledge the Wajarri-Yamatji people as the traditional owners of the observatory site where Murchison Widefield Array operates; and all indigenous peoples' right to their land.